MattDierick/RTD-NGINX-App-Protect-UDF/source/class5/module2/lab2/lab2.rst

 Step 4 - Update the Docker image with the latest WAF signatures
 ###############################################################

-In this module, we will update the signature package in the Docker image.
+In this lab, we will update the signature package in the Docker image.

 .. warning:: There are several ways to update the signatures.
 All of them have pros and cons.
 In this lab, I decided to create a new Docker image with the new signature package to preserve immutability.
 And then destroy and run a new Docker container from this new image in front of Arcadia App.